ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 An example of a soft real-time constraint is the expectation that input data can be verified and aggregated in a period equal to data collection, given some computational budget.
-Meeting these deadlines will require efficient implementations of the input-validation protocol.
+Meeting these deadlines will require efficient implementations of the VDAF.
 Applications might batch requests or utilize more efficient serialization to improve throughput.

 Some applications may be constrained by the time that it takes to reach a privacy threshold defined by a minimum number of reports.
 One possible solution